 Fitasc world champion Sam Green and former Clay Shooting Classic winner discusses his career, and the importance of supporting young shots, with Jasper Fellows

 The Clay Shooting Classic is firmly established as one of the highlights of the clay shooting calendar, with a long history of exciting targets, stiff competition and a terrific atmosphere.

-You can book your place RIGHT NOW online by going to: https://bit.ly/Clayclassic21
+With less than two weeks to go until the event kicks off, you can book your place RIGHT NOW online by going to: https://bit.ly/Clayclassic21